Aquanty/rtd-hgs/docs/source/index.rst

 of type fracture or surface, warning messages will be issued to the screen and *prefix*\ ``o.eco`` file and execution will halt.

-The instructions which are valid in specific situations are discussed in the relevant sections of the manual.
-For example, instructions which can be used for defining saturated flow properties are described in Section :ref:`sec:zoned_props` .
+| The instructions which are valid in specific situations are discussed
+  in the relevant sections of the manual.
+For example, instructions which can be used for defining saturated flow properties are described in Section :ref:
+| .

 Another way to define zone properties is through the use of a material properties file, which should be located in the same directory as the